0100101101011010/food/foodventures/_posts/2019-06-02-what-i-ate-busy-but-healthy.md

 &nbsp;

 First, I added one finely diced onion along with a drop of vegetable oil to a non-stick pan on medium-high.
-A few minutes later, I added half a can of roughly chopped spam (this time I used the "MaLa Spicy Szechuan" flavour.
+A few minutes later, I added half a can of roughly chopped spam (in "MaLa Spicy Szechuan" flavour.
 It's so good!) and sauteed until the spam began to brown.
 I then added some of the rice I made from yesterday.
 I've cooked fried rice so many times now I don't even bother with measurements, I just eyeball everything.

 ![adding ketchup to omurice](/food/foodventures/images/omurice-3.jpg){:width="49%"}{: .image-left}